-Parents are welcome to take still photographs of their during school activities, subject to other restrictions notified to parents in advance in writing or verbally.
+Parents are welcome to take still photographs of their children.
 Parents must not publish (including on social media) photographs of other children inadvertently captured during school events.

-Parents are welcome to video record their own children during school activities, subject to the same terms and conditions as for photographs above.
+Parents are welcome to video record their children during school activities, subject to the same terms and conditions as for photographs above.